 Many football/soccer fans and players believe Cristiano Ronaldo starves himself to get his rock-hard abs and defined upper body.
 But that couldn’t be more incorrect.
 Rather than eating less, Ronaldo eats more food.
 He has to fuel his body to perform at a high level and to complete his incredible soccer training regime.
 Often times, when Ronaldo isn’t on the pitch in games or training, he can be found in the gym.

 Fans forget that Ronaldo was a scrawny teenager when he arrived at Manchester United in 2003.
 He quickly dedicated himself to developing his training regime and diet.
 Both have made him the “most athletic” football/soccer player of all-time.
-If this has inspired your faith in the athlete, you can visit this site to get the latest football updates as well as relevant bonuses and promo codes.
+If this has inspired your faith in the athlete, you can get the latest football updates as well as relevant info on our site.